smokingpun/smokingpun.github.io/_posts/2014-12-26-redesigning-Vimcasts-the-overview.markdown

 title:  "Redesigning Vimcasts: The Overview"
 date:   2014-01-26
 categories: blog
-excerpt: I was asked by Drew Neil, founder of Vimcasts, to help redesign the site.
-When Drew set up Vimcasts in January 2010 he envisaged making perhaps 12 screencasts about the text editor Vim, in his spare time.
+excerpt: I was asked by Drew Neil, founder of Vimcasts, to help develop a content strategy for the site.
+When Drew set up Vimcasts in January 2010 he envisaged making perhaps a dozen screencasts about the text editor Vim, in his spare time.
 The site currently hosts more than 60 free screencasts and 20 blog posts.
 Drew now makes a living from training people how to use Vim.
 Read on to see what we've been up to.
 ---

 [Vimcasts][Vimcasts_homepage] publishes free screencasts about Vim, the text editor.
 It was set up by Drew Neil in January 2010 and has had more than half a million unique visitors.
-When Drew set up the site he envisaged making perhaps 12 screencasts, in his spare time.
-The site currently hosts more than 60 free screencasts and 20 blog posts.
+When Drew set up the site he envisaged making perhaps a dozen screencasts, in his spare time.
+The site currently hosts more than 60 free screencasts and 80 blog posts.
 Drew makes a living from training people how to use Vim.

 ###Why Vimcasts is great